 Hearing on Nominations

-This hearing is a step forward in the Senate's confirmation process, and I look forward hearing from the nominees today.
+This hearing is an important step forward in the Senate's confirmation process, and I look forward to hearing from the nominees today.